-Code Sections 1471 through 1474, known as the U.S. Foreign Account Tax Compliance Act (together with any regulations, rules and other guidance implementing such Code sections and any applicable IGA or information exchange agreement and related statutes, regulations, rules and other guidance thereunder, "FATCA") impose a withholding tax of 30% on (i) certain U.S.-source interest, dividends and other types of income ("FDAP income"), and (ii) the gross proceeds from the sale or disposition of certain assets of a type that can produce U,S,-source interest and dividends, which are received by a foreign financial institution ("FFI"), which would include the Funds, unless such FFI enters into an agreement with the IRS, and/or complies with an applicable IGA, to obtain and provide to the U.S. tax authorities certain information as to the identity of the direct and indirect owners of accounts in such institution, as further described below.
+Code Sections 1471 through 1474, known as the U.S. Foreign Account Tax Compliance Act (together with any regulations, rules and other guidance implementing such Code sections and any applicable IGA or information exchange agreement and related statutes, regulations, rules and other guidance thereunder, "FATCA") impose a withholding tax of 30% on (i) certain U.S.-source interest, dividends and other types of income ("FDAP income"), and dividends, which are received by a foreign financial institution ("FFI"), which would include the Funds, unless such FFI enters into an agreement with the IRS, and/or complies with an applicable IGA, to obtain and provide to the U.S. tax authorities certain information as to the identity of the direct and indirect owners of accounts in such institution, as further described below.